 Before the kidnapping takes place, Vanessa rants to James in their home about how she’s tired of hearing about cops killing innocent black people.
 James tells Vanessa repeatedly that they need to hear all the facts of this case before they jump to conclusions.
 But that doesn’t stop Vanessa from obsessing over the idea that she needs to lecture and interrogate Brian about what happened, as if she’s a prosecutor questioning him during a trial.
 She marches over to Brian’s house and demands that he talk to her and explain what happened during the shooting.
 Brian doesn’t want to talk to her, but she insists.

 As someone who’s married to a lawyer and as a business manager who works for a law firm, Vanessa should know that Brian is probably under an attorney’s orders not to talk about the investigation to anyone without an attorney present.
 As a black woman (and as a human being who should have common sense), Vanessa should also know how stupid it is to pick a fight with a cop who’s under investigation for shooting and killing an unarmed person.
-The filmmakers don’t care, because they want to make Vanessa the worst stereotype of an angry black woman.
+The filmmakers of “A Lot of Nothing” don’t care, because they want to make Vanessa the worst stereotype of an angry black woman.

 Brian’s response to Vanessa’s hostile confrontation?
 He tells her: “As an officer of the law, I suggest you take your high yellow ass back to your nice little house and drop it.”
-That racist remark is enough for Vanessa to later go over to Brian’s house with a gun, while James is trying smooth things over with Brian.
-Vanessa wants to provoke a racist cop, and apparently doesn’t care about making things worse, and possibly doing something that could get them killed.
+That racist remark is enough for Vanessa to later go over to Brian’s house with a gun, while James is trying to smooth things over with Brian.
+Vanessa wants to provoke a racist cop, and apparently doesn’t care about making things worse, and possibly doing something that could get people killed.

 Vanessa pulls a gun on Brian, forces him into the couple’s garage, and orders James to tie up Brian.
 James is shocked and horrified.
 At first, James objects to Vanessa’s unhinged actions, but then he reluctantly goes along with this idiotic abduction and the rest of the crimes that Vanessa wants to commit in the name of Black Lives Matter.
 In other words, the movie is saying that educated black people with no criminal records are actually irrational, violent criminals who’ll use any racial excuse to commit crimes, thereby embodying the worst stereotypes that racists have of black people.